leticiagcapovilla/mywikitest/Machine/Groups/CON/rack_monitor.md

 #### Buffer Copy

 This mode of operation is a switch-case conditional inside the main thread of the program.
-It compares the request stored previously in Read Mode with [[|CON:Rack_Monitoring_Platform#SPI_Protocol|the known SPI requests]], case it is a valid request it reads the sensor to which the information was requested, formats this data as a string, copies the string characters to a 10-byte integer response buffer and finally enters Response Mode.
+It compares the request stored previously in Read Mode with [|CON:Rack_Monitoring_Platform#SPI_Protocol|the known SPI requests](link), case it is a valid request it reads the sensor to which the information was requested, formats this data as a string, copies the string characters to a 10-byte integer response buffer and finally enters Response Mode.

 Case the request stored is not a valid request it switches back to Read Mode.